textmate/latex.tmbundle/Support/help.markdown

 LaTeX has particular support for the [Beamer document class](http://latex-beamer.sourceforge.net/).
 Namely, the “Insert Environment…” and “Insert Command…” commands understand more shortcuts, and also behave intelligently with respect to older shortcuts, adding overlay specifications where appropriate.
 The same goes for the “Lists ⇢ New Item” command.

-In order for all this to work, make sure that the language for the document is set to “LaTeX Beamer” (⌃⇧⌥/B).
+In order for all this to work, make sure that the language for the document is set to “LaTeX Beamer” (⌃⇧⌥B).

 ### PDFSync